 Here’s a quick rundown of what you need to fill out this downloadable IEP goal tracker.
 (Most of it can be found right on your child’s IEP.)

 - The goals on your child’s current IEP

 - Your child’s present level of performance

 - The smaller steps (sometimes called benchmarks or short-term objectives) it will take to meet the goal.
-If you don’t know what they are, you can ask the IEP team, “What skills should I expect my child to be learning to make progress toward this goal?”
+You can ask the IEP team, “What skills should I expect my child to be learning to make progress toward this goal?”

 It’s important to gather information to help you keep track of questions you want to ask the school about your child’s progress.
 Collect work samples and progress reports.
 And take note of any difficulty your child is having with homework.